-New Year's Day

-Martin Luther King Jr.'s Birthday
+New Year's Day Independence Day Day after Thanksgiving Martin Luther King Jr.'s Birthday Labor Day Christmas Day Memorial Day Thanksgiving Day

-Memorial Day

-Independence Day

-Labor Day

-Christmas Day

-Memorial Day

-Thanksgiving Day

 A holiday that falls on a Saturday is observed on the Friday before it.
 One that falls on a Sunday is observed on the Monday after it.